 Get My Easy Grilling Cookbook Bundle for 75% OFF

 My family loves this sweet orange vegetable.
 We have roasted them, boiled them and have toss them in the crock pot.
 But grilling carrots is now my favorite way of eating carrots.
-I also like our Blackstone Glazed Carrots Recipe.
+I also like our Blackstone Glazed Carrots Recipe and Bacon Wrapped Carrots.

-It is so easy tossing them in the foil pack and grilling them.
+It is so easy tossing them in the foil pack and to make this easy grilled vegetable recipes.
 They are easy to prepare and very little seasoning is needed to make this a favorite side dish.
+You may even like to serve with Ham Steak, Meatloaf Burgers or Cajun Grilled Chicken.

 Since all ingredients go into the foil pack, it makes for an easy clean up.
 When we grill out, I love being able to cook the entire meal on the grill.